waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # High-Priority Agent & Tool Ideas
 - **Tool Debugger Orchestrator Agent (High Priority):** Automates the multi-step process of identifying a tool bug, calling the `debugging_assistant`, applying the fix with `define_tool`, and re-running the failing test case to verify the fix.

+# Core Failure Patterns
+- **Position & Map State Hallucination:** A recurring failure where I believe I am at a different (x, y) coordinate or on a different map than my actual location.
+This has led to invalid pathing, incorrect map markers, and failed interactions.
+- **Warps & Transitions Hallucination:** Repeatedly believing a map transition was successful when it was not, or hallucinating the existence of warps at incorrect coordinates.
+This has caused pathfinder crashes and invalidated multi-turn plans.
+- **Tool & Data State Hallucination:** A critical pattern of either believing a tool exists when it does not, misremembering the state of my own notepad and map markers, or repeatedly attempting to "fix" an already correct tool or entry.
+This leads to wasted turns on debugging and operating on flawed data.
+- **Mistrust of Tools:** A critical failure pattern of assuming a working tool is broken, particularly when it reports a dead end or no path.
+This has led to extensive, wasted debugging cycles on correct code instead of trusting the tool's output and re-evaluating my strategic assumptions.
+- **Process Violations:** Repeatedly failing to follow established procedures.
+This includes deferring critical actions like notepad updates (violating the 'IMMEDIATE ACTION' principle), failing to consult map markers before pathing, and not using specialized agents (like the `debugging_assistant`) when appropriate.

 # Appendix: Completed Investigations

 - **Violet Mart Path Puzzle:** Path to the clerk is blocked by a Cooltrainer M. Deprioritized.
 - **Sprout Tower 2F Pillar Puzzle:** Central pillar is unmovable after initial interaction with a Sage.
 Deprioritized until other Sages are defeated or new triggers are discovered.
 - **Ruins of Alph 'ESCAPE' Puzzle:** Unsolvable at present.
 Requires unobtained items or abilities (e.g., Flash, Itemfinder, Escape Rope, Strength).

-# Appendix: Failure Log
+# Appendix: Detailed Failure & Reflection Log

-### Core Failure Patterns (Summarized)
-- **RECURRING HALLUCINATION - Position & Map State:** A recurring failure where I believe I am at a different (x, y) coordinate or on a different map than my actual location.
-This has led to invalid pathing, incorrect map markers, and failed interactions.
-(Occurrences: Turns 5590, 5961, 6045, 6050, 8947, 9586, 9591, 9608, 10817, 10846, 11621-11639, 12268).
-- **RECURRING HALLUCINATION - Warps & Transitions:** Repeatedly believing a map transition was successful when it was not, or hallucinating the existence of warps at incorrect coordinates.
-This has caused pathfinder crashes and invalidated multi-turn plans.
-(Occurrences: Turns 7443, 8421, 8517, 10445, 10615, 11105, 11872, 11928).
-- **RECURRING HALLUCINATION - Tool & Data State:** A critical pattern of either believing a tool exists when it does not, misremembering the state of my own notepad and map markers, or repeatedly attempting to "fix" an already correct tool or entry.
-This leads to wasted turns on debugging and operating on flawed data.
-(Occurrences: Turns 4838-4866, 5640, 5981, 8944-8945, 9522, 10624-1026, 12372-12374, 13022, 13600-13606).
-- **RECURRING FAILURE - Mistrust of Tools:** A critical failure pattern of assuming a working tool is broken, particularly when it reports a dead end or no path.
-This has led to extensive, wasted debugging cycles on correct code instead of trusting the tool's output and re-evaluating my strategic assumptions.
-(Occurrences: Pathfinder on Route 32, Turns 7142-7147, 8539-8541, 10746-10776, 10908-10911, 14554, 16917, 17023).

 ### Specific Failure Incidents & Process Violations
 - **CRITICAL PROCESS FAILURE (Recent Turns):** Repeatedly deferred critical actions like notepad updates and agent fixes, violating the 'IMMEDIATE ACTION' and 'TOOL MAINTENANCE' core principles.
 This resulted in operating with flawed data and plans.